HTTP Client Integration

 {

-var body = await response.Content.ReadAsStringAsync(ct);
+var body = await response.Content.ReadAsStringAsync(token);

 return response.StatusCode switch